sepanmaa/bf2js.scala/README.md

 # Bf2js.scala

 Bf2js.scala is a Brainfuck to JavaScript compiler written in Scala.js.
+[Try it!](http://sepanmaa.github.io/brainfuck.html)

 # License